Aline-CROIRE/BotigaShop-Backend/README.md

 **Overview**

 The BotigaShop Backend API provides the server-side logic and data management for the BotigaShop e-commerce application.
-It's built using [mention technologies used, e.g., Node.js, Express, MongoDB, PostgreSQL, etc. - VERY IMPORTANT!].
+It's built using Node.js, Express.js and Mongoose.
 It follows RESTful principles for predictable and efficient data access and manipulation.

 **Key Features** ✨